toolql/toolql/examples/star-wars/README.md

 ## Config

-Add a `.env` file in this directory or use the command line to set the following environment variables:
+Copy the `.env.template` file in this directory to `.env` and configure the following environment variables:

 OPENAI_API_KEY